 These abs are also known as staggered abs.
 Crooked or irregular abs are due to insertion points and nothing can be done to alter their shapes.
 The only thing to do is achieve growth and increase their size, but the shape will remain the same.

-Exercises to Overcome Bad Ab Genetics
+Exercises to Overcome Bad Abdominal Genetics

 While genetics play a big part, there are several exercises that can be done to overcome bad genetics.
-After checking and confirming that you have bad ab genetics, embark on the below exercises to overcome even the worst ab genetics ever.
+After checking and confirming that you have bad abdominal genetics, embark on the below exercises to overcome even the worst ab genetics ever.

 Hanging Knee Raise